Mohammadhsmhs/pcm-llm/README.md

 python benchmark_analyzer.py
 ```

-This will process the latest CSV files in the `results/` directory and save a Markdown report in `analysis_output/`.
+This will process the latest CSV files in the `results/` directory and save a Markdown report and PNG visualizations to the `analysis_output/` directory.

 ## 🤝 Contributing